rjsears/check_external_ip/README.md

 ```
 However it should be able to run anywhere you would like it to run or that your user has permission to read and write since it uses python's ConfigParser.

 To install, simply download the tarball or git clone the repository.
-Once you have placed it to where you would like it, you need to modify the checkip_data configuration file.
+Once you have placed it to where you would like it, you need to modify the checkip_data configuration file:

 ```
 [system_settings]
 debug = True
 pbapi = x.xxxxxxxxxxxxxxxxxxxxxxxx
-current_external_ip = 00.00.00.00
+current_external_ip = 0.0.0.0
-alert_email = youraddress@email.com
+alert_email = some_email@your_domain.com
 check_url = www.google.com

+[notifications]
+alerting = True
-noip = False
+noip = True
+pb = True
+email = True

 [noip_settings]
-hostname = some_hostname@ddns.com
+hostname = yourdomain.ddns.net
-username = my_username
+username = your_login_name
-password = my_password
+password = your_login_password
 ```

+The setting should be pretty self explanatory:
+* If you plan on using PushBullet you need to enter your PushBullet API in the ```pbapi``` field

 If you plan on using PushBullet then you need to